Sean O'Connell (fighter)

-Sean O'Connell (born September 2, 1983) is a retired American professional mixed martial artist who most recently competed and won a title in the Light Heavyweight division of the Professional Fighters League.
+Sean O'Connell (born September 2, 1983) is an American former professional mixed martial artist who most recently competed and won a title in the Light Heavyweight division of the Professional Fighters League (PFL).
 A professional competitor since 2007, O'Connell has formerly competed for the Ultimate Fighting Championship and Maximum Fighting Championship.
+He currently serves as a commentator for the PFL.

+Sean is also known for his "antics" pre-fight, in which he demonstrates comedic comradery with his opponent.

 Background

 Originally from Cottage Grove, Minnesota, O'Connell competed in football and wrestling at Jordan High School in Sandy, Utah before continuing his football career collegiately.
 While in high school O'Connell was a member of the coveted football group Pain Train, which was reserved for only the toughest members of the offensive line.
 However, O'Connell would transfer to three different schools including Southern Utah University and The University of Utah where he made the team as a walk-on, while looking to get more playing time.
 O'Connell turned his attention to mixed martial arts to supplement his Football training.
 O'Connell graduated from The University of Utah, with a degree in psychology.
 He also attended Weber State.